 - Be precise.
 Your customers have specific needs; your value proposition should offer targeted solutions

 - It is about your customer, not you.
 Your value proposition should discuss only what matters to your customers and the value you can bring to them.

 - Value comes in numerous forms.
 Money, time, convenience and superior service are a few of the ways you can help deliver value to your customers.

-The last part of the business concept after you've validated your business idea with a small group of paying customers is to determine how you will deliver your product to your customers at scale.
+After you've validated your business idea with a small group of paying customers, the last part of the business concept is to determine how you will deliver your product to your customers at scale.
 Taking a manual approach to reaching your first customers is necessary, but won't work as you grow your business.
 Are you going to sell directly to consumers?
 Through strategic partnerships?
 Retail distributors?

-There are several factors to consider when planning the distribution strategy for your business:
+Consider these several factors when planning the distribution strategy for your business:

 - Will you set up a brick-and-mortar shop or office, sell online, or both?